prachisinghsherawat/Kapde.com/README.md

 ## Data

-`src/data/catalog.json` holds 115 products across 7 categories, plus 6 hero banners.
-It is sample data for a demo storefront — the brand names are real, the products and prices are not.
-Photography is from [Unsplash](https://unsplash.com), and each product keeps a `photoCredit` link back to the photographer.

-`src/features/catalog/catalogApi.ts` is the only module that touches the JSON, so pointing the app at a real backend means rewriting that one file.
+`src/data/catalog.json` holds 115 products across 7 categories plus 6 hero banners.
+Brand names are real, products and prices are not. `src/features/catalog/catalogApi.ts` is the only module that touches the JSON, so swapping in a real backend means rewriting that one file.

 ## Deployment

-The build output is `build/`, not `dist/` — set that as the output directory on the host.
+Build output is `build/`, not `dist/` — set that as the output directory on the host.
 On Vercel, `engines.node` in `package.json` pins the runtime.

-## Notes

-Authentication and payment are demonstrations.
-No credentials or card details are sent anywhere or written to storage.
+Auth and payment are demonstrations only.
+No credentials or card details are sent anywhere.